 - Height: 3.6-4.3 feet (1.1-1.3 meters) at the shoulder

 An interesting fact about the diet of the Bongo is that they love salt.
-In fact, they have been known to eat the charcoal remains of trees that have been hit by lightning, as they provide a rich source of salt and minerals.
+They have been known to eat the charcoal remains of trees that have been hit by lightning, as they provide a rich source of salt and minerals.

 4. Greater Kudu